 If its LeoStorage node finds inconsistency of an object, its node fixes the inconsistent object with the backend process.
 Its object eventually keeps consistency with the functions.

-LeoFS’ object consists of three layers which are metadata, needle and object-container.
+LeoFS' object consists of three layers which are as below:

 Large Object Support¶